SETAP-Team-D/SetapWeek4/Scenario A UserStories.md

 How many days in advance and how often would you like to be notified?
 10 days before prescription is due, every month

+What will be your preferred method of receiving reminders about your prescription pick-ups or renewals?(eg, app notifications, email notifications,text messages)
+-Text messages and email.